danfuzz/flat-xml/README.md

 * Doesn't attempt to honor a character encoding declaration, if present.

-* Only handles UTF-8 (the assumed default character encoding) as well as the underlying system's awk implementation does.
+* Only handles UTF-8 (the assumed default character encoding) as well as the underlying system's Awk implementation does.
 Recent versions of Gnu Awk (`gawk`) seem to do a reasonable job at this.
 Other versions do not.